The Trial (1962 film): Plot

-Josef K. (Anthony Perkins) is sleeping in his bedroom, in an apartment he shares with other lodgers.
+Josef K. is sleeping in his bedroom, in an apartment he shares with other lodgers.
 He is awakened when a man in a suit opens his bedroom door.
 Josef assumes the glib man is a policeman, but the intruder does not identify himself and ignores Josef's demand to produce police ID.
 Several detectives enter and tell Josef he is under open arrest.
 In another room Josef K. sees three co-workers from his place of employment; they are there to provide evidence regarding some unstated crime.
 The police refuse to inform Josef K. of his misdeeds, or if he is even being charged with a crime, and they do not take him into custody.

-After the detectives leave, Josef converses with his landlady, Mrs. Grubach (Madeleine Robinson), and neighbor, Miss Bürstner (Jeanne Moreau), about the strange visit.
+After the detectives leave, Josef converses with his landlady, Mrs. Grubach, and neighbor, Miss Bürstner, about the strange visit.
 Later he goes to his office, where his supervisor thinks he has been having improper relations with his teenaged female cousin.
-That evening, Josef attends the opera, but is abducted from the theater by a police inspector (Arnoldo Foà) and brought to a courtroom, where he attempts in vain to confront the still-unstated case against him.
+That evening, Josef attends the opera, but is abducted from the theater by a police inspector and taken to a courtroom, where he attempts in vain to confront the still-unstated case against him.

 Josef returns to his office and discovers the two police officers who first visited him being whipped in a small room.
-Josef's uncle Max suggests that Josef consult with Hastler (Orson Welles), a law advocate.
-After brief encounters with the wife of a courtroom guard (Elsa Martinelli) and a roomful of condemned men awaiting trial, Josef is granted an interview with Hastler, which proves unsatisfactory.
+Josef's uncle Max suggests that Josef consult with Hastler, a law advocate.
+After brief encounters with the wife of a courtroom guard and a roomful of condemned men awaiting trial, Josef is granted an interview with Hastler, which proves unsatisfactory.

-Hastler's mistress (Romy Schneider) suggests that Josef seek the advice of the artist Titorelli (William Chappell), but this also proves unhelpful.
-Seeking refuge in a cathedral, Josef learns from a priest (Michael Lonsdale) that he has been condemned to death.
+Hastler's mistress suggests that Josef seek the advice of the artist Titorelli, but this also proves unhelpful.
+Seeking refuge in a cathedral, Josef very briefly discusses his case with a priest.
 Hastler abruptly appears at the cathedral to confirm the priest's assertion.

-On the evening before his thirty-first birthday, Josef is apprehended by two executioners and brought to a quarry pit, where he is forced to remove some of his clothing.
+On the evening before his thirty-first birthday, Josef is apprehended by two executioners and taken to a quarry pit, where he is ordered to remove some of his clothing.
 The executioners pass a knife back and forth, apparently deliberating on who will do the deed, before handing the knife to the condemned man, who refuses to commit suicide.
 The executioners leave Josef in the quarry and toss dynamite in the pit.
 Josef laughs at his executioners and picks up the dynamite.
 From a distance one can hear an explosion and smoke billows into the air.